fippo/warp-snap-sped/draft-hancke-tsvwg-snap.md

 ## Generating the Initial SDP Offer

-If the offering endpoint has created a WebRTC datachannel, it MUST let the SCTP implementation generate a serialized INIT CHUNK that it would normally send over the network as a series of bytes.
+If the offering endpoint has created a WebRTC data channel, it MUST let the SCTP implementation generate a serialized INIT chunk that it would normally send over the network as a series of bytes.
 This message is then base64-encoded and added to the data "m=" section as an "a=sctp-init" line.

 ## Answerer Processing of the SDP Offer

 If the answering endpoint negotiates a data "m=" section, it will parse the "a=sctp-init" line from the data "m=" section, if present.

-If the data is not properly base64 encoded this results in an error.
+If the data is not properly base64-encoded this results in an error.

 The answering endpoint then informs its SCTP implementation of the series of bytes.
-The SCTP implementation is responsible for validating the format of the SCTP init chunk.
+The SCTP implementation is responsible for validating the format of the SCTP INIT chunk.

-If the series of bytes is not a valid SCTP init chunk this results in an error.
+If the series of bytes is not a valid SCTP INIT chunk this results in an error.

 ## Generating the SDP Answer

-An endpoint not supporting the extension described in this document MUST NOT include a "a=sctp-init" attribute in its response.
+An endpoint not supporting the extension described in this document MUST NOT include a "a=sctp-init" attribute in its answer.

-If the answering endpoint negotiated a data "m=" section and detected a valid "a=sctp-init" line in the offer, as described above, it MUST let its SCTP implementation generate a serialized INIT CHUNK that it would normally send over the network as a series of bytes.
+If the answering endpoint negotiated a data "m=" section and detected a valid "a=sctp-init" line in the offer, as described above, it MUST let its SCTP implementation generate a serialized INIT chunk that it would normally send over the network as a series of bytes.

 This message is base64-encoded and added to the data "m=" section as a "a=sctp-init" line.